com-builder/combuilder/README.md

 * [`combuilder create [NAME] [VIEW]`](#joomlaly-create-name-view)
 * [`combuilder help [COMMAND]`](#joomlaly-help-command)

+There is currently only a create command, for generating a basic Joomla component.
+More will be added in the future.

 # `combuilder create [name] [view]`

 The `create` command builds a Joomla component with the name provided and a